broadinstitute/gatk-sv/README.md

 ## <a name="descriptions">Module Descriptions</a>
 The following sections briefly describe each module and highlights inter-dependent input/output files.
-Note that input/output mappings can also be gleaned from `GATKSVPipelineBatch.wdl`, and example input files for each module can be found in `/test`.
+Note that input/output mappings can also be gleaned from `GATKSVPipelineBatch.wdl`, and example input files for each module can be found in `/test_input_templates`.

-## <a name="module00a">Module 00a</a>
+## <a name="gather-sample-evidence">GatherSampleEvidence</a>
+*Formerly Module00a*

 Runs raw evidence collection on each sample.

 Note: a list of sample IDs must be provided.
 Refer to the [sample ID requirements](#sampleids) for specifications of allowable sample IDs.
 IDs that do not meet these requirements may cause errors.